Multi-Time Attention Networks for Irregularly Sampled Time Series: Encoder-Decoder Framework

 \section{Encoder-Decoder Framework}

-As described in the last section, we leverage the discretized mTAN module in an encoder-decoder framework as our primary model in this paper, which we refer to as an mTAN network.
+As described in the last section, we leverage the discretized mTAN module in an encoder-decoder framework as the primary model in this paper, which we refer to as an mTAN network.
 We develop the encoder-decoder framework within the variational autoencoder (VAE) framework in this section.
 The architecture for the model framework is shown in Figure \ref{fig:complete_model}.

 \textbf{Model Architecture:} As we are modeling time series data, we begin by defining a sequence of latent states $\mbf{z}_i$.
-Each of these latent states are iid-distributed according to a standard multivariate normal distribution $p(\mbf{z}_i)$.
-We let the set of latent states be $\mbf{z}=[\mbf{z}_1,...,\mbf{z}_K]$ defined at $K$ reference time points.
+Each of these latent states are IID-distributed according to a standard multivariate normal distribution $p(\mbf{z}_i)$.
+We define the set of latent states $\mbf{z}=[\mbf{z}_1,...,\mbf{z}_K]$ at $K$ reference time points.

 We define a three-stage decoder.
-First, the latent states are processed through an RNN decoder module to induce temporal dependencies, resulting in a first set of deterministic latent variables $\mbf{h}_{RNN}^{dec}=[\mbf{h}_{1,RNN}^{dec},..., \mbf{h}_{K,RNN}^{dec}]$.
+First, the latent states are processed through an RNN decoder module to induce temporal dependencies resulting in a first set of deterministic latent variables $\mbf{h}_{RNN}^{dec}=[\mbf{h}_{1,RNN}^{dec},..., \mbf{h}_{K,RNN}^{dec}]$.
 Second, the output of the RNN decoder stage and the $K$ time points $\mbf{h}_{RNN}^{dec}$ are provided to the mTAND module along with a set of $T$ query time points $\mbf{t}$.
 The mTAND module outputs a sequence of embeddings $\mbf{h}_{TAN}^{dec}=[\mbf{h}_{1,TAN}^{dec},..., \mbf{h}_{T,TAN}^{dec}]$ of length $|\mbf{t}|$.
 Third, the mTAN embeddings are independently decoded using a fully connected decoder $f^{dec}()$ and the result is used to parameterize an output distribution.
 In this work, we use a diagonal covariance Gaussian distribution with mean given by the final decoded representation and a fixed variance $\sigma^2$.
 The final generated time series is given by $\hat{\mbf{s}}=(\mbf{t},\mbf{x})$ with all data dimensions observed.
 The full generative process is shown below.
 We let $p_{\theta}(\mbf{x}| \mbf{z}, \mbf{t})$ define the probability distribution over the values of the time series $\mbf{x}$ given the time points $\mbf{t}$ and the latent variables $\mbf{z}$. $\theta$ represents the parameters of all components of the decoder.